YOLayout/YOLayout/README.md

 But there are downsides:

-- You might find yourself hardcoding pixel values for things like padding, a lot.
+- You might find yourself hardcoding pixel values for things like padding and insets.
-- If you are tweaking padding and positioning, you have to re-run the project to visualize those changes, whereas in Interface Builder you would see those changes immediately.
-(Unless your view is IB_DESIGNABLE which YOLayout supports.)
-- Autolayout works really well in certain cases and easier to read than manual layout code.
+- With simple layouts AutoLayout can be easier.
-- YOLayout is a custom framework whereas Interface Builder and AutoLayout are part of Apple and their SDK.
+- YOLayout is a custom framework whereas Interface Builder and AutoLayout are part of Apple and their SDK, and so are better supported.

 And probably many more, feel free to tell us why you hate it, by submitting an [issue](https://github.com/YOLayout/YOLayout/issues).